Give Your Sons Difficult Names

 I have seen Agyakayiok that is not useless at all.

-I have seen Awenbiik the highway robber murder without remorse,
+I have seen Awenbiik slay his neighbour without remorse.

 And we have been robbed many times by Peters, Pauls and Jacobs